 Thursday Mar.
 19 SPRING BREAK SPRING BREAK

 Tuesday Mar.
-24 Codon and amino acid models Homework 7
+24 Discrete morphological models Homework 7

 Thursday Mar.
-26 Discrete morphological models Lab 9 RevBayes
+26 Evolutionary Correlation; Star Tree Paradox Lab 9 RevBayes with discrete morphological data

-Tuesday Apr.
-7 Independent Contrasts; PGLS regression Homework 9
+Tuesday Mar.
+31 Independent Contrasts; PGLS (start) Homework 8

 Tuesday Apr.
-14 Dirichlet Process Priors Individual Meetings
+14 Dirichlet Process Priors; Heterotachy and Covarion) Individual Meetings

 Thursday Apr.
 30 Species delimitation and information Lab 14 Plotting trees in R with ggtree